pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/cross-union.md

 }
 ```

-In this example, each Pachyderm repository has those three files in the root
+In this example, each MLDM repository has those three files in the root
 directory, so three datums from each input.
 Therefore, the union of `A` and `B`
 has six datums in total.
 Your pipeline processes the following datums without any specific order: